 Inversion of Control (IoC) is a paradigm of software development (although some call it a pattern) in object-oriented programming.
 Talking about IoC we mean inversion of the application’s code flow.
 We distinguish several implementations of the inversion of control: dependency injection, events, or aspect-oriented programming.
 We do it to achieve loose coupling.

-Today, in the first article of the IoC series, we will take a closer look at the first implementation, which is dependency injection.
+Today, in the first article of the inversion of control series, we will take a closer look at the first implementation, which is dependency injection.
 Before we move on, let’s see how standard, non-inverted control looks like:

 Figure 1.
 Standard, non-inverted control of the flow.